Senate Committee passes bill legalizing needle exchange

-A proposal to legalize programs in Georgia that give drug users clean needles in exchange for used ones is advancing in the state legislature.
+Programs that give drug users clean needles in exchange for used ones would become legal in Georgia, under a proposal that cleared a Senate committee Monday.

-The Senate Committee on Health and Human Services unanimously approved the bill Monday, sending it to the full Senate.
+The Senate Committee on Health and Human Services unanimously approved the bill, sending it to the full Senate.
 The measure has already cleared the state House.

 Needle exchange programs aim to reduce the spread of HIV and Hepatitis C infections among drug users who share needles.